2027: LP Woos Ex-Atiku’s Aide for Ogun Governorship Ticket

 Responding to the offer of the governorship ticket, Showunmi praised Labour Party’s ideological stability and commended former presidential candidate Peter Obi for galvanising the party’s growing popularity.

-Showunmi noted that the Labour Party’s significant performance in the last presidential election, securing over six million votes, a close margin to the ruling party’s eight million votes, underscores the party’s organic management of politics and urged members to recognise their growing influence.
+Showunmi noted that the Labour Party’s significant performance in the last presidential election, securing over 6 million votes, a close margin to the ruling party’s 8 million votes, underscores the party’s organic management of politics and urged members to recognise their growing influence.

 He expressed his commitment to improving Ogun State, leveraging its growth potential and addressing pressing issues.